 Family Groups are our way of developing Christian community at W&M. We gather weekly in smaller groups to inspire deeper devotion to Christ's teachings, prayer, and fun... basically sharing life together.

-With Ren Coppage and Aaron Groves on Tuesdays at 7:00pm.
+With Ren Coppage and Aaron Groves on Mondays at 5:00pm.